You may have noticed motorcycles driving around with what looks like fabric wrapped around the exhaust pipes from the engine to the muffler.

 Go ahead and start the motorcycle and let it get up to operating temperature for about a half hour or so.
 There will be visible steam coming off the wrap that may look like smoke so don’t be alarmed!
 I don’t recommend breathing this vapor, either, as there may be chemicals off-gassing that you may want to avoid.
 Besides—it doesn’t smell good.

+So there you have it!
+Your own DIY motorcycle exhaust kit!
 Go enjoy a good ride and let the wind do the rest!
 You’ve got a fancy wrap-job now so go riding around with your new look and worry less about the heat coming off of your exhaust pipes.